IBM/dbb/README.md

 [Migration/mappingExtension](Migration/mappingExtension) | Sample showing how to extend the DBB Migration tool script to detect possible round-trip encoding problems when importing and loading to HFS.
 [Migration/sclm](Migration/sclm) | This sample provides scripts to migrate source members to local Git repository and convert the build information in SCLM into build Groovy scripts.
 [Snippets/InteractiveGateway](Snippets/InteractiveGateway) | Example showing how to use the new ISPFExec/TSOExec Interactive Gateway support added in DBB v1.0.2
+[Snippets/PropertyMappings](Snippets/PropertyMappings) | Example showing how to use the new PropertyMappings class to perform aggregate functions on DBB BuildProperties.
 [Snippets/zUnitTestCase](Snippets/zUnitTestCase) | Example showing how to use the JCLExec command added in DBB v1.0.1 [Utilities/BuildManager](Utilities/BuildManager) | Background process for queueing and managing build scripts without additional JVM start-up overhead.
 [Utilities/BuildReportPruner](Utilities/BuildReportPruner) | Utility scripts demonstating rule based BuildReport pruning and preserving.